Need to organize your life? Learn how to organize all aspects of your life using a bullet journal!

 It is so important to make these a priority though and by getting organized it will be easier than ever.

 Here are some bujo health trackers ideas we love:

 - Bullet journal workout spread.
-By planning your workouts in advance, keeping track of your goals and progress you are more likely to make your fitness a priority.
+By planning your workouts in advance, and keeping track of your goals and progress you are more likely to make your fitness a priority.
 It can also be a huge boost to self-confidence when you start ticking off those completed workouts.
 Keeping track can also help you see when you are more likely to miss workouts and why.
 Which in turn allows you to make a workout plan that suits you better.

 - Food and Diet Trackers.
 We already mentioned meal planning and weight loss trackers, but keeping a detailed log of your food habits makes it easier to break bad eating habits and create new ones.

 - Self-Care Schedule.
 Taking care of yourself is so important to overall well-being and happiness.
 Use a schedule to make sure you take time to do things you love and look after important things like your skincare.
 You could also keep track of health issues like breakouts or eczema to help determine the cause.

 - Mental Health Tracker.
 Keeping a bullet journal helps with stress and anxiety but there are lots of extra ways a Bujo can help your Mental health.
 These are things such as keeping track of your moods, emotions, and feelings will not only help you understand yourself better but you will get to know what are your triggers too.
 We love this Mood Tracker Page.